 The benefits of mindful meditation are numerous and increasingly undeniable as a growing body of empirical research confirms anecdotal evidence touting meditation's positive impact in reducing stress, acting like a fountain of youth on the mind and body.

-Consider incorporating this ancient practice in your lifestyle with a little help.
-Find out where you can attend a free guided meditation session in Montreal.
+Consider incorporating this ancient practice centers your lifestyle with a little help.

 Finding a yoga studio in Montreal is not particularly difficult.

-The best part is that unlike cardio done in the gym which can feel like a chore, time flies when you're outside engaging in the following winter activities, most of which turn your body into a fat-burning furnace.
+The best part is that unlike doing cardio in the gym which can feel like a chore, time flies when you're outside engaging in winter sports and activities, most of which turn your body into a fat-burning furnace.